Nivaturimika/Katerina-Engine/docs/contributing.md

 Because the project in its current state needs to use the existing game files (as a source of graphics, for starters), everyone needs to tell the compiler where their copy of the game is installed and to put the new files in that directory as well.

 Copy the assets folder to your V2 directory. **Note: when the asset files are updated by you or someone else you will need to copy any changed files to your V2 directory and rebuild any scenarios.
 Not doing so will probably result in crashes**.
-Then, you will need to configure your debugger to launch Alice and the Launcher *as if* they were located in your V2 directory.
+Then, you will need to configure your debugger to launch KatEngine and the Launcher *as if* they were located in your V2 directory.
 For visual studio and visual studio code you can do that by creating a launch configuration file.
 (See [here for Visual Studio](https://learn.microsoft.com/en-us/visualstudio/ide/customize-build-and-debug-tasks-in-visual-studio?view=vs-2022) and [here for VS code](https://code.visualstudio.com/docs/cpp/launch-json-reference)).
 The contents of that file will look something like mine (copied below) except with the directory location changed to point to your V2 directory.

 ```
 {